 But it was astonishing to see how much the park had changed in just 2 ½ years.
 It had matured, appeared more finished and polished.
 There is a lot of building work going on either side of the Highline – real estate is in high demand and the area has been up and coming for quite some time.

-Obviously you can walk the Highline without any preparation at all, just go up, enjoy the views, maybe take a little picnic and have a good time.
+Obviously walking the High Line without any preparation at all isn’t a problem, just go up, enjoy the views, maybe take a little picnic and have a good time.

 If you want to go deeper into the matter, the Highline offers its own app (head to their website to download), which gives you an insight into the different areas of the park and tells you about the current and upcoming events and exhibitions.

 What to see whilst walking the High Line Park

 There is plenty to see en route when walking the High Line.